aleios-cloud/eventbridge-toolbox/README.md

 npx @eventcatalog/create-eventcatalog@latest <name your event catalog>
 ```

-2. Edit `event-catalog/eventcatalog.config.js` with your details
+2. Edit `eventcatalog.config.js` with your details

-3. Remove the example events from the `event-catalog/events` folder
+3. Remove the example events from the `events` folder, as well as everything in the `services` and `domains` folders

 4. Install `eventbridge-toolbox-schema-generator`: